daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 >   probably has similar type of config/tuning information that would need to be shared for a
 >   user to fully reproduce the environment.

-DAOS is configured to use 600 servers as described above and 300 Aurora compute nodes.
+DAOS is configured to use 642 servers as described above and 300 Aurora compute nodes.
 DAOS clients will use all 8 NICs provided by each client for a total of 2400 client endpoints.
-The DAOS servers are configured to run 2 IO engines on each server for a total of 1200 daos server.
+The DAOS servers are configured to run 2 IO engines on each server for a total of 1200 daos server engines.
 The underlying storage is configured by the `daos scm prepare` and `daos storage scan` as documented in the DAOS Adminstration Guide.

 The code is built with the Intel icc compiler, icc (ICC) 2021.9.0 20230201, and uses the Aurora MPICH MPI pre-release.
 The Aurora MPICH is built from the open source [MPICH](https://github.com/pmodels/mpich).